I.R.S. RECORDS HISTORY

 --Miles Copeland, Cash Box September 12, 1981

 Brother Ian Copeland established Frontier Booking International (F.B.I.) in the late 1970s.
 In 1978, he brought The Police, Squeeze and the Buzzcocks to the United States.
 None of the bands were signed to a record label.
-Copeland arranged low-budget tours for them.
+Copeland arranged low-budget tours for them in small venues primarily on the east and west coast.
 His tour philosophy was similar to Miles' approach to records: the tour should pay for itself and generate a profit.
 Tours built the artist's audience.
+Ian kept an accounting of each band's audience in each venue to help calculate its value at future performances.
 The first tour by The Police was the widely publicized U.S. tour with Ian driving the van, no roadies, and shared hotel rooms.
 Ian acted as a concert promoter.
 He would get the equipment, book the dates, get radio ads, contact radio stations.